rotki/rotki/docs/api.rst

           "message": ""
       }

    :resjson list decoded_events: A list of history events.
 Each event is an object comprised of the event entry and a boolean denoting if the event has been customized by the user or not.
 Each entry also has a `has_details` flag.
 If `has_details` is true, then it is possible to call /history/events/details endpoint to retrieve some extra information about the event.
 Also each entry has a `customized` flag denoting if the event has been customized/added by the user.
 Finally if `group_by_event_ids` is true, each entry contains `grouped_events_num` which is an integer with the amount of events under the common event identifier.
 The consumer has to query this endpoint again with `group_by_event_ids` set to false and with the `event_identifiers` filter set to the identifier of the events having more than 1 event.
 Finally `ignored_in_accounting` is set to `true` when the user has marked this event as ignored.
+Following are all possible entries depending on entry type.
+   :resjson string identifier: Common key.
+This is the identifier of a single event.
+   :resjson string entry_type: Common key.
+This identifies the category of the event and determines the schema.
+Possible values are: ``"history event"``, ``"evm event"``, ``"eth withdrawal event"``, ``"eth block event"``.
+   :resjson string event_identifier: Common key.
+An event identifier grouping multiple events under a common group.
+This is how we group transaction events under a transaction, staking related events under block production etc.
+   :resjson int sequence_index: Common key.
+This is an index that tries to provide the order of history entries for a single event_identifier.
+   :resjson int timestamp: Common key.
+The timestamp of the entry
+   :resjson string location: Common key.
+The location of the entry.
+Such as "ethereum", "optimism", etc.
+   :resjson string asset: Common key.
+The asset involved in the event.
+   :resjson object balance: Common key.
+The balance of the asset involved in the event.
+   :resjson string event_type: Common key.
+The type of the event.
+Valid values are retrieved from the backend.
+   :resjson string event_subtype: Common key.
+The subtype of the event.
+Valid values are retrieved from the backend.
+   :resjson string location_label: Common key.
+The location_label of the event.
+This means different things depending on event category.
+For evm events it's the initiating address.
+For withdrawal events the recipient address.
+For block production events the fee recipient.
+   :resjson string notes: Common key.
+String description of the event.
+   :resjson string tx_hash: Evm event key.
+The transaction hash of the event as a hex string.
+   :resjson string counterparty: Evm event key.
+The counterparty of the event.
+This is most of the times a protocol such as uniswap, but can also be an exchange name such as kraken.
+Possible values are requested by the backend.
+   :resjson string product: Evm event key.
+This is the product type with which the event interacts.
+Such as pool, staking contract etc. Possible values are requested by the backend.
+   :resjson string address: Evm event key.
+This is the address of the contract the event interacts with if there is one.
+   :resjson int validator_index: Eth staking (withdrawal + block production) key.
+The index of the validator related to the event.
+   :resjson bool is_exit: Eth withdrawal event key.
+A boolean denoting if the withdrawal is a full exit or not.
+   :resjson int block_number: Eth block event key.
+An integer representing the number of the block for which the event is made.

    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
    :resjson int entries_limit: The limit of entries if free version. -1 for premium.
    :resjson int entries_total: The number of total entries ignoring all filters.
-   :statuscode 200: Events succesfully queries
+   :statuscode 200: Events succesfully queried
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in or failure at event addition.
    :statuscode 500: Internal rotki error